memfault/interrupt/_drafts/heartbeats.md

 These systems usually require an SDK to be shipped with the application.
-These services must build and support an SDK that is written in the same language and for the same framework as the application they are monitor.
+These services must build and support an SDK that is written in the same language and for the same framework as the application they monitor.

 For firmware, they would likely install hooks into the [assert]({% post_url 2019-11-05-asserts-in-embedded-systems %}),